Skip to content

 Face Tagging

-BrightBlur uses on-device face recognition to speed up the tagging process.
+BrightBlur uses on-device face recognition to speed up tagging.
 As you use the app, it learns to recognise the people you frequently photograph.

-When you upload a photo, BrightBlur compares each detected face against encrypted fingerprints of known people:
+When you upload a photo, BrightBlur compares each detected face against the encrypted fingerprints of the people you’ve tagged before:

-• Suggestions — lower-confidence matches appear as a dropdown suggestion.
-Confirm with a single tap, or pick a different person.
+• Suggestions — less certain matches appear as a short list of tappable rows, each showing the person and a similarity score.
+Tap one to accept it, or pick a different person.

 All recognition happens on your device.
 The server never sees the comparison — it stores only encrypted fingerprints it cannot read.

-• Tag as… — choose from existing persons or create a new one inline.
+• Tag — choose an existing person, or + New person to create one inline.

-• Visible to all — reveal the face to everyone in the photo’s audience.
+• Leave clear — reveal the face to everyone in the photo’s audience.

-• Blur — permanently pixelate the face.
+• Skip (destroy) — permanently pixelate the face.
 No one, including you, will ever see it again.

-If a face was tagged to the wrong person, a controller can tap the face in the photo detail view and select This isn’t [name].
-This deletes the face slice and associated data — the face reverts to permanently pixelated.
+If a face was tagged to the wrong person, an administrator of that person can fix it from the photo’s detail view: tap the × on the face’s name chip (labelled “Wrong person for [name]”) and confirm Remove [name]?.
+That deletes the face slice and its data — the face reverts to permanently pixelated.